anilsathyan7/Portrait-Segmentation/README.md

 The dataset consists of **18698 human portrait images of size 128x128 in RGB format**, along with their **masks(ALPHA)**.
 Here we augment the [**PFCN**](https://1drv.ms/u/s!ApwdOxIIFBH19Ts5EuFd9gVJrKTo) dataset with (handpicked) portrait  images form **supervisely** dataset.
 Additionaly, we download **random selfie** images from web and generate their masks using state-of-the-art **deeplab-xception** model for semantic segmentation.

-Now to increase the size of dataset, we perform augmentation like **cropping, brightness alteration and flipping**.
+Now to increase the size of dataset and model robustness, we perform augmentation like **cropping, brightness alteration, flipping, curve filters, motion blur etc.**.
 Since most of our images contain plain background, we create new **synthetic images** using random backgrounds (natural) using the default dataset, with the help of a **python script**.

 Besides the aforesaid augmentation techniques, we **normalize(also standardize)** the images and perform **run-time augmentations like flip, shift and zoom** using keras data generator and preprocessing module.